When you think of jobs to do with science, you’re probably imagining a mad scientist in a long white coat, dreaming up experiments in a chemistry lab.

 - Sport & Fitness: sports scientist.

 Maybe you’re inquisitive and imaginative, with a knack for solving problems, but you don’t fancy actually becoming a scientist.
-No probs!
 There are plenty of roles in other fields where you can show off your scientific know-how.

 These include: teaching, banking, medicine, scientific publishing – and many others.